AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/mappings.md

                     <td>Composition.title</td>
                     <td>Composition.title</td>
                     <td>
-                        <p>This requirement states a PSML document shall be sub-typed with the value "Pharmacist Shared Medicines List".</p>
+                        <p>This requirement states a PSML document shall be sub-typed with the value "Pharmacist Shared Medicines List".
+This requirement is best enforced in a further profile.</p>
-                        <p>The profile supports multiple usage scenarios - this value is not enforced.</p>
+                        <p>The profile supports multiple usage scenarios and does not mandate this fixed value.</p>
-                        <p>This requirement is best enforced in a conformance profile.</p>
                     </td>
                 </tr>
      </tbody>